 TD Ameritrade Essential Portfolios requires $5,000 to start investing.
 This minimum isn’t the cheapest but it is also significantly lower than robo-advisors from other brokerages.
 Vanguard, which is another brokerage that recently began offering robo-advisor accounts, has a minimum of $50,000.
 However, Vanguard offers some tax-loss harvesting and access to human advisors.
 The annual management fee with Vanguard is the same as TD Ameritrade Essential Portfolio at 0.30%.

 A management fee of 0.30% is competitive but not the lowest available.
 Wealthfront charges a flat-rate management fee of 0.25%.
 For that fee you also get tax-loss harvesting and daily rebalancing.
 Accounts with over $100,000 get direct indexing, which is basically a more advanced version of tax-loss harvesting.
 Tax-saving features like these are particularly beneficial if you are investing a lot of money, but you don’t need to invest a lot to use Wealthfront’s services.
-The minimum to open an account is just $500 and your first $10,000 is managed for no fee.
+The minimum to open an account is just $500, on condition you set up automatic recurring deposits.
 Wealthfront uses 11 asset classes and can arguably make a more diverse portfolio than TD Ameritrade Essential Portfolios can.

 Similar to Wealthfront, Betterment has a plan that charges an annual fee of 0.25%.
 This plan has no minimum investment and still gives you access to automatic rebalancing and tax-loss harvesting.
 Betterment also a plans with slightly higher fees (0.40%) that give you phone access to human advisors, however this plan requires a minimum investment of $100,000.